 In 2005 the government acquired land on Buckle Street, across the road from the National War Memorial, to create a New Zealand Memorial Park.
 This park was to join the National War Memorial as a major focal point for New Zealanders to commemorate the sacrifice of those who served during times of war.

 On 7 August 2012 the government announced the plan for Pukeahu National War Memorial Park.
-This included putting Buckle Street underground in order to create a unified national memorial precinct, to improve the setting of the National War Memorial, create additional space for significant days of remembrance and strengthen the heritage value of the entire area.
+This included putting Buckle Street underground in order to create a unified national memorial precinct, to improve the setting of the National War Memorial, make additional space for significant days of remembrance and strengthen the heritage value of the entire area.

 Plans for the park